leafo/pgmoon/README.md

 Returns string representation of current state of `Postgres` object.

-## Auth types
+## Authentication types

-Postgres supports a handful of authentication types. pgmoon currently supports Trust and MD5 authentication.
+Postgres has a handful of authentication types. pgmoon currently supports Trust and MD5 authentication.

 ## Type conversion